janosh/ffonons/readme.md

-# Universal MACE Paper
+# FFonons

-Analysis and capabilities of the MACE model trained for Matbench Discovery on the MPtrj dataset.
+> Phonons from force fields.

+Analysis of universal forcefield abilities (M3GNet, CHGnet, MACE) to predict phonon bandstructures and density of states.